RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

  **Vision**:- Allows you to derive insights from static images in the cloud or at edge,

-**Cloud Vision API**: Cloud Vision API provides powerful image analysis capabilities, including Optical Character Recognition (OCR) technology, which can **extract text from images** of scanned documents, receipts, and other types of images
+**Cloud Vision API**: Cloud Vision API provides powerful image analysis capabilities, including Optical Character Recognition (OCR) technology, which can **extract text from images** of scanned documents, receipts, and other types of images.
-- Cloud Video Intelligence API
+- Vision AI API also provides for **batch processing**.

+- **Cloud Video Intelligence API**: It provides models that can extract metadata; identify key persons, places, and things; and annotate video content.
+This service has pretrained models that automatically recognize objects in videos.

 **Translation**:-
 - Cloud Translation API